Possession of a baccalaureate degree from an accredited institution.

 All applicants who have attended a non-US institution of higher learning must provide an official translation and equivalency to US Higher Education of their academic record.
 William James College recommends that applicants contact World Education Services to request this service.
 For more information, please visit www.wes.org.

 GRE results (verbal and quantitative) are expected to be at least 305 total.
 The score level for the Analytical Writing section is expected to be 4.0 or higher.
 Non-native speakers of English may be required to take the Test of English as a Foreign Language (TOEFL).
-TOEFL results (listening, structure and writing expression, speaking and reading) combined scores are expected to be at least 637 (paper-based), 270 (computer-based) or 110 (internet-based).
+TOEFL results (listening, structure and writing expression, speaking and reading) combined scores are expected to be at least 110 on the internet based TOEFL.

 If English is not your primary language contact the Admissions Office if you are unsure if you should take the TOEFL.
 GRE test scores are valid for five years, and TOEFL test scores are valid for two years from the test date.